curateteaching/digitalpedagogy/keywords/makerspaces.md

 >MATT: please add all works mentioned here to the works cited.
 Please also correct your last parenthetical citation

->MAATT: Overall, this is a good introduction to makerspaces, but as mentioned above, I'd like to see more explicit connections to humanities classrooms.
+>MATT: Overall, this is a good introduction to makerspaces, but as mentioned above, I'd like to see more explicit connections to humanities classrooms.
 As a Curator's Statement, too, there should be some explanation of your principles of selection of the artifacts below.
 Why did you choose what you chose?

 ## CURATED ARTIFACTS